Care.ai deployed the first and only AI-powered autonomous monitoring platform to help hospitals more effectively monitor and manage environments.

 Toleti says things are changing every week.

 “Hospitals are coming to us to not only to manage or flatten the curve, but also to restore the confidence that people can come back to the hospital and still be safe,” he says.
 “Eventually this technology will be the new normal.”
+The company’s AI Autonomous Monitoring platform is now being used at 25-30 percent of all hospitals in country, the largest AI monitoring platform company in the world.

 Prior to COVID-19, the company’s sensors were deployed to increase patient safety and reduce medical errors including fall prevention by monitoring when a patient gets up from bed, pressure ulcer prevention by monitoring how long a patient remains in a single position in bed and hand sanitization compliance by monitoring use of sanitization stations throughout the hospital. care.ai’s autonomous monitoring solutions are powered by NVIDIA’s Jetson platform thanks to a recently announced collaboration with the world leader in AI computing engines.